Even Order Explicit Symplectic Geometric Algorithms for Solving Quaternions in Guidance Navigation and Control via Diagonal Pad\'{e} Approximation and Cayley Transform: Conclusions

 \section{Conclusions}

-The essential observations for solving the QKDE with high order explicit symplectic geometric algorithms include four aspects: \begin{itemize} \item the general LTV-QKDE can be modeled by the linear Hamiltonian system with infinitesimal symplec structure; \item the symplectic Pad\`{e} approximation can be used to construct the SDS for QKDE with $2\ell$-th order accuracy; \item the symplectic transform (single-step transition operator) can be simplified by the Pad\`{e}-Cayley lemma; \item the parameters for the SDS can be obtained with parallel and alternative iterative methods; \end{itemize} The performance of algorithms --- \ProcName{EoEsgaQkdeLTV} and \ProcName{EoEsgaQkdeLTI} --- are attractive due to the following reasons: \begin{itemize} \item there are no accumulative computational errors in the sense of long term time since they are symplectic; \item the order parameter $\ell$ is configurable, which benifits the designer of practical enginnering systems such as aircrafts, spacecrafts and so on according to the acceptable angular velocity; \item the time complexity of computation for the algorithms proposed is linear while the space complexity of computation is constant, thus our algorithms are appropriate for realtime applications; \item the maximum absolute error when solving the LTI-QKDE is controlled by the time span $t_f-t_0$, time step $\tau$ and the order parameter $\ell$ through the relation $E_{max}(\ell,\tau) = \mathcal{O}((t_f-t_0)\tau^{2\ell})$, and the simulation result shows that this relation also holds for some LTV-QKDE. \end{itemize} Since the LTI-QKDE is a special case of LTV-QKDE and the \ProcName{EoEsgaQkdeLTV} surpasses the algorithms ESGA-I and ESGA-II proposed in \cite{Zhang2018QKDE}, it is enough for us to use the \ProcName{EoEsgaQkdeLTV} algorithm for solving QKDE.
+The essential observations for solving the QKDE with high order ESGA include four aspects: \begin{itemize} \item the general LTV-QKDE can be modeled by the linear Hamiltonian system with infinitesimal symplectic structure; \item the symplectic Pad\'{e} approximation can be used to construct the SDS for QKDE with $2\ell$-th order accuracy; \item the symplectic transform (single-step transition operator) can be simplified by the Pad\'{e}-Cayley lemma; \item the parameters for the SDS can be obtained with parallel and alternative iterative methods; \end{itemize} The performance of algorithms --- \textsc{EoEsgaQkdeLTV} and \textsc{EoEsgaQkdeLTI} --- are attractive due to the following reasons: \begin{itemize} \item there are no accumulative computational errors in the sense of long term time since they are symplectic; \item the order parameter $\ell$ is configurable, which benefits the designer of practical engineering systems such as aircraft, spacecrafts and so on according to the acceptable angular velocity; \item the time complexity of computation for the algorithms proposed is linear while the space complexity of computation is constant, thus our algorithms are appropriate for real-time applications; \item the maximum absolute error when solving the LTI-QKDE is controlled by the time span $t_f-t_0$, time step $\tau$ and the order parameter $\ell$ through the relation $E_{max}(\ell,\tau) = \mathcal{O}((t_f-t_0)\tau^{2\ell})$, and the simulation result shows that this relation also holds for some LTV-QKDE. \end{itemize} Since the LTI-QKDE is a special case of LTV-QKDE and the \textsc{EoEsgaQkdeLTV} surpasses the algorithms ESGA-I and ESGA-II proposed in \cite{Zhang2018QKDE}, it is enough for us to use the \textsc{EoEsgaQkdeLTV} algorithm for solving QKDE.
+Generally, $\ell = 2$ is enough (which means fourth order precision) for the applications with low speed and $\ell = 5$ is enough (which means tenth order precision) for the applications with high speed.